 GENIUS Art raises public awareness to take action on global environmental problems and solutions.

 Each GENIUS Art project (except short movie) can be prepared and presented by only one student.
 Short movie projects can be prepared and presented by up to two students.
+Please note that Short movie project durations are limited to 6 minutes now.

 ART | Photography